- Scientific Name

-Ghost-faced Bats feed primarily on moths, capturing them in the air.
-They are fast flyers, reaching speeds close to 23 miles per hour.
+Diet: Ghost-faced bats feed primarily on moths, capturing them in the air.
+They are fast flers, reaching speeds close to 23 miles per hour.

-Appearance: Ghost-faced Bats are distinctive with short skulls and flattened faces framed by small, curving ears which create a ‘smashed-in’ appearance.
-They are usually brown to reddish-brown in color.
+Appearance: Ghost-faced bats are distinctive, with short skulls and flattened faces framed by small, curving ears creating a ‘smashed-in’ appearance.
+They are usually brown to reddish brown in color.

-Echolocation: Ghost-faced Bats produce short (three to four milliseconds), high-frequency echolocation calls (around 50 kHz).
+Echolocation: Ghost-faced bats produce short (3-4 milliseconds), high frequency echolocation calls (around 50 kHz).

 - Abandoned Mines and Subterranean Habitats